hms-dbmi/pic-sure/services/pic-sure-services/uploader/README.md

 5. Run

-Run `docker run --rm --env-file .env gic-data-uploader`.
+Run `docker compose --profile production up -d `.
 Here is an example of a successful output, with logging prefixes omitted:

 ```